thedevelopnik/devops101/README.md

 You can quickly check that things are working correctly by running `$ npm test` in our ssh terminal.
 To get out of the ssh session, run `$ exit`.

 The box continues to run in the background.
 If you want to stop it, run `$ vagrant suspend`.
 To remove it completely, run `$ vagrant destroy`.

+## Branch - add-ci

+Switch to this branch to continue.